 As the owner of that self-sustaining enterprise, you will have the freedom to decide how to spend the cash flow from your business.
+Franchise entrepreneurship is similar to all other former of entrepreneurship.
 You may use profits to pay down debt or reinvest in the business for expansion or improvement.
 You may put away money for your retirement.
 You may pay yourself a salary.
 You may take a draw on your profits as a reward for your hard work.

 Typically, a franchisee starts out paying his or herself a small salary, but as the business takes off, that salary can grow to replace corporate income.
 But there’s another factor at work here that sets the business owner apart.
 As the business becomes profitable and pays the owner, it becomes not just a source of income, but a valuable asset in its own right.

 Consider this chart that demonstrates one possible hypothetical combination of parallel paths for the investor who stays in a corporate job vs. one who invests in his or her own business: